Big Brother (British TV series) series 8

-Big Brother 2007, also known as Big Brother 8, was the eighth series of the British reality television series Big Brother.
+Big Brother 2007, also known as Big Brother 8, is the eighth series of the British reality television series Big Brother.
 The show followed twenty-three contestants, known as housemates, who were isolated from the outside world for an extended period of time in a custom built House.
 Each week, one or more of the housemates were eliminated from the competition and left the House.
 The last remaining housemate, Brian Belo, was declared the winner, winning a cash prize of £100,000 (the second housemate to do so after Liam McGough was awarded the same amount in the third week).

 The series launched on Channel 4 on 30 May 2007 and ended on 31 August 2007, lasting 94 days - the longest British edition of Big Brother to date.
 Davina McCall returned as presenter for her eighth consecutive year.
-Eleven housemates entered on launch night, with an additional seven men being introduced by the time of the fourth week.
+Eleven women housemates entered on launch night, with an additional seven men being introduced by the time of the fourth week.
 The series was watched by an average of 3.9 million viewers, the lowest viewed series of the show at the time.

 The first series of Big Brother to air since the highly controversial fifth celebrity series, Big Brother 8 was the subject of viewer complaints and press attention, mainly regarding the ejection of a housemate for the use of a racial slur.